RuthMil/.Net-Project/README.md

-# .Net-Project
+# .NET Project
-Hufshonet
+Hufshonet.
-A Windows app for managing and booking vacations.
+#A Windows app for managing and booking vacations.